23 of the Best Things to Do in Cadiz

 Opening times: Dinner only (smart casual dress code is insisted upon).
 Fincacortesin.com.

-Sollun may not have a Michelin star to its name (or not yet, anyway), but it’s still one very fine restaurant.
+Sollun may not have a Michelin star to its name, but we wanted to represent east of Malaga and this is still one very fine restaurant.
 Chef Juan Quintanilla eloped from Messina and opened this restaurant in Nerja a good few of years ago now.
 And it was about time, too.
 We needed a great eatery on our forays east of Malaga and Sollun has served us well on a few occasions.

 Quintanilla is a chef who’s passionate about the food he serves up and will come out to discuss preferences with diners and explain what special dishes he recommends.
 Whether fish or meat we have never been disappointed.
 There are no gimmicks here, just a selection of, what on the surface appear to be, surprisingly simple dishes that are brought to life with sublime ingredients and the touch of a seriously skilled chef.